Postgraduate Certificate in Geospatial Science and Technology

 Graduates of this certificate will be able to fulfil the current geospatial skill shortage in New Zealand and overseas in a range of different industries, including the private sector, government and community organisations.

-For full requirements, see the Regulations to the Postgraduate Certificate in Geospatial Science and Technology.
+For full requirements see the Regulations for the Postgraduate Certificate in Geospatial Science and Technology.

-For study planning help, contact the College of Science:
+For course advice contact the College of Science:

 Private Bag 4800